 A tank can take between 2 to 4 hours to fully reheat.
-The off-peak's popularity lies in its "cost effectiveness", which will be talked about later on in this article.
+The off-peak's popularity lies in its "cost-effectiveness", which will be talked about later on in this article.
 In terms of the overnight heating of your tank, it is the bottom element within your hot water system that gets activated at night, during the off-peak electricity times mentioned above.
-The bottom element therefore does the majority of the heating of your tank.
+The bottom element, therefore, does the majority of the heating of your tank.
 This heating process is activated from within the bottom of the hot water system (where the cold water enters the tank via an inlet pipe situated towards the lower part of the water heater).

 With regard to accessing off-peak electricity, it will depend on the type of meter you have at your home.
-As the type of meter, will determine the way in which you will access your off-peak electricity.
+As the type of meter will determine the way in which you will access your off-peak electricity.
 You may phone your energy retailer in order to establish the type of meter you have at home.

-You only need provide them with your address details and they should be able to inform you of the type of meter at your premises.
+You only need to provide them with your address details and they should be able to inform you of the type of meter at your premises.

 Electric Hot Water Systems - Continuous tariff

 When connecting to a continuous tariff supply, then your electricity is available throughout the whole day (24 hours per day).
-The advantage of going on to a continuous tariff, is that you would hardly ever run out of hot water during the course of the entire day.
+The advantage of going on to a continuous tariff is that you would hardly ever run out of hot water during the course of the entire day.

 However, in the event that you were to run out of hot water, it would not be too long before your hot water would be returned.
 Another advantage is that the tank which runs on a continuous tariff can be of a smaller size (capacity) than the tank supplied by the off-peak rate.
 Also, the tank's heat loss on continuous tariff can be replaced reasonably quickly, in contrast to a tank on off-peak.
 With regard to water heaters containing dual elements, in case you were to run low on hot water, then the top element within your water heater comes into play.
 This top element would be activated when the top section within the tank is cold.
 In this instance, the top element would only heat a small quantity of water towards the top of the tank.
-It is this top element which is connected to continuous tariff.
+It is this top element which is connected to the continuous tariff.
 Of course, this would only be possible when you have a hot water system containing this twin-element feature, which simply gives the tank that extra bit of heating efficiency.